Messi reveals the secret of his set-piece success

-Lionel Messi has revealed how a little homework has transformed his free-kick scoring rate this season.

-The Barcelona star netted six goals from 41 set-piece attempts on goal last term, but Opta statistics show he has already found the back of the net four times from 12 efforts in the 2019-20 LaLiga campaign.
+The Barcelona star netted six goals from 41 set-piece attempts on goal last season, but Opta statistics show he has already found the back of the net four times from 12 efforts in the 2019-2020 LaLiga campaign.

 Much of what Messi achieves appears to be based on a unique natural talent, but a rare insight into his dead-ball striking suggests there is more than meets the eye to his remarkable scoring feats.